civicrm/civicrm-buildkit-vagrant/README.md

 #### Software Requirements

 Cividev requires recent versions of both Vagrant and VirtualBox to be installed.
-If you use it for developmment, it will work with your favorite locally installed development environment.
+If you use it for development, it will work with your favorite locally installed development environment.

 [Vagrant](https://www.vagrantup.com) is a "tool for building and distributing development environments".
 It works with [virtualization](https://en.wikipedia.org/wiki/X86_virtualization) software such as [VirtualBox](https://www.virtualbox.org/) to provide a virtual machine sandboxed from your local environment.